electron/osx-sign/README.md

 `identity` - *String*

-Name of certificate to use when flattening.
+Name of certificate to use when signing.
-Default to retrieve from `keychain`(see below) or system default keychain.
+Default to be selected with respect to `platform` from `keychain` or keychain by system default.

 Flattening platform `mas` will look for `3rd Party Mac Developer Installer: * (*)`, and platform `darwin` will look for `Developer ID Installer: * (*)` by default.

 `install` - *String*

-Path to install for the bundle.
+Path to install the bundle.
 Default to `/Applications`.

 `keychain` - *String*